pknviki95/Python/concepts/Datatypes/String_datatypes/README.md

 ### 1:Multi-line string literals:

-- If the string are represented in singleline then it is considered as string datatypes in python
+- If the string are represented in single line then it is considered as string datatypes in python
 - If the string that needs to be implemented for multi-line then **Single Quotes(' ')** or **Double Quotes(" ")** is not possible it will throw Syntax error
 - As to resolve this issue only **Triple quotes """ """/''' '''** is possible to assign multi-line string for any variable
 - (i.e) Triple-quotes are used to define multi-line string literals

-### [str_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_limitation.py) - String variable Limitaions for Multi-line string literals:
+### [str_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_limitation.py) - String variable Limitations for Multi-line string literals:

             #single/Double quotes: